IIT Delhi: Academics

-In March 2018, IIT Delhi formally inaugurated a new Department of Design to bolster Research and Education on Design.
-The 25-year-old design course was earlier functioning under the ambit of IDDC (Instrument Design and Development Centre).
-IIT Delhi would be starting the B.Des (Bachelor of Design) program from the academic year 2022–2023.
+In March 2018, IIT Delhi formally inaugurated a new Department of Design to enhance research and education in design.
+The 25-year-old design course was previously functioning under the auspices of the IDDC (Instrument Design and Development Centre).
+IIT Delhi will be starting the B.Des (Bachelor of Design) program in the academic year 2022–2023.

 Rankings

-Internationally, IIT Delhi was ranked 174 in the world by the QS World University Rankings of 2022 and 46 in Asia.
-It was ranked in the 701–800 band in the Academic Ranking of World Universities ranking in 2023.
+In the QS World University Rankings 2026, IIT Delhi was ranked 123rd in the world.

-In India, IIT Delhi was ranked second with a score of 88.12 in the National Institutional Ranking Framework (NIRF) engineering ranking for 2022, third in the research ranking and fourth overall.
-Outlook India ranked it second in the "Outlook-ICARE Rankings 2022: India's Top 25 Government Engineering Colleges" ranking, while India Today ranked it first among engineering colleges in India in 2022.
+Internationally, IIT Delhi was ranked 150 in the world by the QS World University Rankings of 2024 and 47 in Asia.
+It was ranked in the 601–700 band in the Academic Ranking of World Universities ranking in 2023.
+In 2006, Times Higher Education (THE) ranked all Indian Institutes of Technology as Number 3 in their top 100 best technology universities in the world list.